cheminfo/pm2-bridge/Readme.md

 ```

 ## Options
-`pm2Bridge.onMessage(function cb(data) {console.log(data);})`
+`pm2Bridge.onMessage(function cb(data) {console.log(data);})`:

 - `data`:
     - `from`: the name of the pm2 process that sent the message
     - `data`: the data that the sender sent along

 The `cb` callback is bound to a `reply` method that can be called to return the data to the sender

 `pm2Bridge.send(message).then(response => {console.log(response}`:
 - `message`:
     - `data`: the content of the message to be passed
     - `to`: the pm2 name of the process to which the message is destined to
     - `timeout`: response timeout in ms. If after that the receiver has not responded `send` will be rejected
 `pm2Bridge.send` returns a promise that resolves with the receiver's response.
 `pm2Bridge.send` returns a promise that rejects when one of the following happens:
 - `pm2Bridge.send` where given invalid arguments
 - No receiver with the specified pm2 name could be found
 - Timeout exceeded